mlcourses/lab-2-blog-post-group1_cs281/post.md

 ![4 to 1 mux](https://github.com/mlcourses/lab-2-blog-post-group1_cs281/assets/97915038/e3084400-51b8-4379-9bd1-890051376a40)

 Since we are only creating a 4-to-1 mux, we will only need 4 data lines and 2 selector switches.
-Once again, we will be using the logical switches, with S1, S2 being selector switches and S5, S6, S7, S8 being our data lines.
+Once again, we will be using the logical switches on the PB-503, with S1, S2 being selector switches and S5, S6, S7, S8 being our data lines.
+Note that since we are not using the 2 remaining selector switches (pin 11 and 13), they will be wired to LOW power.

 Following this, we move on to adding a arduino to a 4 to 1 mux.
 After connecting the Arduino to the mux using these connections